slash071/atlas/src/chapter_01/sub/basics.md

       1. Red
       2. Green

-Which Markdown will show it:
+Which Markdown will show as:

 - Fruit
   - Tomato